5thWall/bandcamp_fan_albumcolors_old/README.md

     rake build

-Open up Extensions in Chrome, and ensure the `Developer Mode` checkbox is checked.
+Open up Extensions in Chrome, and ensure the `Developer Mode` check-box is checked.

 Click `Load unpacked extension...` and select the `extension` directory.